“This post may contain affiliate links. Please read my disclosure for more info.

 Living paycheck to paycheck was already one biggest reasons for financial stress and money anxiety, even before a global health pandemic.

-So if you worry about money now, that 10 minutes you spend starting a simple emergency fund will be one of the most effective ways to stop being stressed about money.
+So if you worry about money now, that 10 minutes you spend starting a simple emergency fund will be one of the most effective ways to relieve your money stress.
 It was for us.

 As the world looks for a cure for COVID-19, and we all endure the economic chaos because of it, the only sure thing is that things won’t be normal for quite a while.